tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 *Not yet implemented.*

+Bell will stop listening for commands on the Ambient Mic when the Operator Horn is off the hook.

-Bell will stop listening whenever the directional mic is off the hook and a key is pressed.
+Bell will stop listening on the Operator Horn when a key is pressed.

 Bell will resume listening when the horn is replaced.

 ## Notes and Startup

-Bell caches the show's notes on startup.
+Bell caches the show's written notes on startup.
+(Really, Bell caches *all* my notes, but Bell *indexes* the notes from the preconfigured fixed root UUID for this show, and commands involving notes

 ---